 - Turn heat to low while you make the lemon butter sauce.

-- For the sauce, heat lemon juice and white wine in a saucepan over medium heat, let begin to boil and reduce this mixture by about one-third.
+- Heat 3 Tablespoons lemon juice and 4 ounces white wine in a saucepan over medium heat, let begin to boil and reduce this mixture by about one-third.

-- Add cream and simmer until mixture just starts to thicken, about 3 to 4 minutes.
+- Add 8 ounces cream and simmer until mixture just starts to thicken, about 3 to 4 minutes.

-- Slowly add butter, about 2 tablespoons at a time, until completely melted, whisking occasionally.
+- Slowly add ½ cup butter, about 2 Tablespoons at a time, until completely melted, whisking occasionally.